- An occupational disease is different than a job injury.

 - See the occupational disease statute of limitations (SOL) for precise legal details; RCW 51.28.055.

-Occupational disease can be difficult to understand.
+Occupational diseases can be difficult to understand.

 Occupational diseases may be obvious, but many, due to the long latency period, are difficult or nearly impossible to spot.
 Many valid occupational disease claims are never filed because the connection between work and disease is not recognized.
 Many workers struggle and die because they just don’t know where this disease came from.
-Others may know where it came from but they are afraid to push the issue.
+Others may know where it came from, but they are afraid to push the issue.
 These injured workers are giving up their right to medical care and other benefits.

 Examples of occupational diseases include: